-Alphabet Books for Toddlers and Preschoolers
+Best Alphabet Books for Preschoolers

 When I came across this book I thought it was, well, genius.
 It is also fun to read with its huge vocabulary words inside from A-Z. There is also a list of other big words in the back listed alphabetically.
 I love the pictures but, it’s also pretty hilarious to hear a 4-year-old use the word loquacious correctly in a sentence.